sveltejs/svelte/DEVELOPER_GUIDE.md

     }
     ```

-    walking allows you to invoke a function (that's called a visitor) for each of the nodes in the AST, receiving the node itself as an argument.
+    Walking allows you to invoke a function (that's called a visitor) for each of the nodes in the AST, receiving the node itself as an argument.

 </details>